cferdinandi/vanilla-js-toolkit/content/_index.md

 ---

 <h1 class="text-xlarge no-padding-top margin-bottom-small text-normal">A collection of tools and snippets for working with JavaScript.</h1>
-<p class="text-large">Find modern JS methods, copy-paste utility functions, and browse hand-selected libraries, boilerplates, and learning resources.</p>
+<p class="text-large">Find modern JS methods and utility functions, and browse hand-selected libraries, boilerplates, and learning resources.</p>

 {{<cta for="funnel">}}